pingidentity/pingidentity-devops-getting-started/10-docker-standalone/10-pingdataconsole/README.md

 open https://localhost:8443/console
 ```

-If you are using the PingDirectory container from these standalone images, you should be able to login with
+If you are using the PingDirectory container from these standalone images, you can login with the following credentials

 ```text
      Server: pingdirectory